omersha/omersha.github.io/_posts/2015-12-08-meta-sequences-in-c++.md

 {% endhighlight %}

 Let's look at the first template.
-The first argument is a callback that constructs (or returns) elements to be placed in the array (here, it takes an index as a parameter), and the second argument has no name.
+The first argument is a callback that returns elements to be placed in the array (here, it takes an index as a parameter), and the second argument has no name.
 This means the function never uses its value.
 Only its type matters.
 The method returns an array whose elements' type is the same type returned by the callable given as